19 December 2017

-Boasting glorious beaches with vast sweeps of soft sands, spectacular coastal walks, dazzling waterfalls, and a plethora of magnificent castles, Wales has more than its fair share of picture-perfect locations and landmarks.
+Boasting glorious beaches with vast sweeps of soft sands, spectacular coastal walks, dazzling waterfalls, and a plethora of magnificent castles, there are many places to visit in Wales which are blessed with picture-perfect locations and landmarks.

-It's, therefore, no surprise that tens of thousands of photos of the country's most scenic spots are posted on Instagram every year.
+It's, therefore, no surprise that tens of thousands of photos of Wales beauty spots are posted on Instagram every year.

 We've rounded up some of our favourite photogenic locations which will have all your followers swooning over your social media snaps.